williamDalston/schrodingers-cat-website/content/articles/qc-theory-004.md

 ## The Core Principle

 IIT starts with a simple observation: consciousness has structure.
-When you see red, you experience a specific quality—not just "something," but *redness*.
+When you see red, you experience a specific quality not just "something," but *redness*.
 This structure, this integration of information, is what consciousness is.

 The theory proposes that consciousness = integrated information.
 The more a system's parts work together as a unified whole (rather than independently), the more conscious it is.